Cold Call - podcast cover

 The Evolution of Luxury Brand Porsche

-Porsche has reigned as a leading sports and luxury car company for nearly 80 years.
-Central to the German automaker’s growth strategy is creating great products, such as the legendary 911 Carrera sports car.
-But the automotive industry is facing disruption and new competition.
+Porsche has reigned as one of the world’s leading sports and luxury car companies for nearly 80 years.
+Central to the German automaker’s growth strategy is creating stellar customer experiences and great products, such as the legendary 911 Carrera sports car.
+But the automotive industry is undergoing disruptive changes and bringing new competitive challenges from around the world.
 Company leadership is adapting Porsche’s product portfolio, recently adding the electric model Taycan.
-They’re also innovating new customer experiences like the “Track Your Dream” program.
-In this episode, Harvard Business...
+They’re also ...

 Mar 04, 202528 minEp.
 251